Fact Sheet No. 10 (July 26, 2021)

 Prof. Dr. Anke Krüger, Julius Maximilians University of Würzburg (Liebig Association for Organic Chemistry)

-Prof. Dr. Torsten Claus Schmidt, University of Duisburg-Essen (Water Chemistry Society)
+Prof. Dr. Torsten Claus Schmidt, University of Duisburg-Essen (Society of Water Chemistry)

-Prof. Dr. Peter Schreiner, Justus Liebig University Gießen (member of the GDCh board and GDCh president 2020-2021)
+Prof. Dr. Peter Schreiner, Justus Liebig University Giessen (member of the GDCh Board and GDCh president 2020-2021)

-Dr. Carla Seidel, BASF SE Ludwigshafen (Member of the GDCh Executive Board and GDCh Vice President 2020-2021)
+Dr. Carla Seidel, BASF SE Ludwigshafen (Member of the GDCh Board and GDCh Vice President 2020-2021)

 Dr. Ursula Westphal, IGAFA eV Berlin ( Chemists in Civil Service)

 last modified: 26.07.2021 10:51 H from K.J.Schmitz